PGT-I: Scaling Spatiotemporal GNNs with Memory-Efficient Distributed Training: Evaluation

 To enable training with larger-than-memory datasets, we design a version of distributed-index-batching that supports distributed preprocessing and partitions data across all workers.
 We refer to this approach as generalized-distributed-index-batching.
 To improve on our baseline DDP implementation, we seek to reduce communication overhead by utilizing a fixed data partition and replacing global shuffling with batch-level shuffling.
 That is, rather than shuffle individual samples, the order of the batches is shuffled (while the data inside the batch remains fixed) within each worker's data partition.
 This approach improves memory locality and reduces the number of separate communications required to load a batch into local memory.
 To assess the impact on accuracy of local batch shuffling, we compare accuracy with global shuffling with PeMS-Bay using 4, 8, and 16 GPUs and the same experimental settings described in \cref{sec:eval}.
 The results are shown in \cref{tab:shufflingVal}.
 Notably, local batch-level shuffling obtains accuracy similar to that of global shuffling.

 To evaluate the runtime performance of our technique, we utilize the larger PeMS dataset, performing a single epoch of training using 4, 8, 16, 32, 64, and 128 GPUs.
 We compare with DDP modified to include the changes described above.
-Notably, while index-batching reduces distributed preprocessing time by an average of 56.86 $\pm$ 30.58 seconds relative to DDP across all configurations, preprocessing constitutes a small portion of the overall runtime in a full training workflow.
+Notably, while index-batching reduces distributed preprocessing time relative to DDP across all configurations, preprocessing constitutes a small portion of the overall runtime in a full training workflow.
 Therefore, we omit further analysis of preprocessing time.

-Generalized-distributed-index-batching outperforms the baseline epoch time by up to 2.28x.
+Generalized-distributed-index-batching outperforms the baseline epoch time by up to 2.28x (see \cref{fig:optTimes}).
 While the baseline's epoch time improves from 303 seconds using 4 GPUs to 231 seconds, it still suffers from high overhead due to the large volume of communicated data.
 Generalized-distributed-index-batching also significantly reduces memory usage, using only 53.28~GB of memory with four workers compared with the baseline's 479.66~GB.
 Notably, the index-batching implementation's memory footprint with only 4 GPUs is comparable to the footprint baseline DDP achieved with 32 GPUs (53.30~GB), demonstrating substantial memory savings even in a single-node setting.